 - Isolate the craving.
 Take 15 minutes to figure out the cause.
 Why am I craving sweets right now?
-Sometimes I crave sugar, while other times I crave because of an experience associated with a food like pizza and soda.

 - What is your routine that goes with your craving?
 For me I associated desserts with relaxing with my husband, watching a movie and drinking tea at night.
 So as long as we had our routine I often thought of desserts.

 - What is your reward?
 Sweetness!
 If I started thinking about a specific dessert I started craving and couldn’t let it go.
 Then I’m disappointed if I don’t get it and I’m a woman on a mission to make a dessert.

 - Change the rewards.
 So I could change the routine with my husband so I that I no longer associate evenings with desserts but that would affect our time together.
 So instead I change the reward.
 Find substitutions: I substitute healthy sweets when I have the craving; this will satisfy the need without a lot of calories.
 A small smoothie, dried fruit, fruit leather, cottage cheese and fruit, or a half a piece of fruit are substitutes I can feel good about.
 Soon I was going a day or more without desserts.

 - What is Your Motivation?
 Why are you seeking to change your habit?
 For me it is to prevent diabetes.
 This is a strong motivator, knowing bad habits can keep from from having any sweets later in life.

 - Remember Past Successes and Use it to Fuel You During Temptation.
 Knowing I have gone a long stretch without eating sweets during my pregnancy for health reasons, means I can do it again.
 Instead of saying I don’t have will power, instead say I can do for this 15 minutes or this meal.
 Then try the next one.